jemmaboticario27-pixel/Rapid-Counterpoint-Mailchimp-Connector/README.md

   This setting is **not recommended**.

 ---
-## SECTION 5: Mailchimp Item Field Mapping
+## SECTION 5: Mailchimp Item Field Mapping & Ticket Information
-The Mailchimp connector now includes item field mapping support, allowing Counterpoint item data to be mapped to Mailchimp item attributes used during product and sales synchronization.
+Mailchimp accepts a limited amount of customer sales information.
+Ticket data is sent to Mailchimp’s Ecommerce fields, as Mailchimp does not provide dedicated fields for POS data.
 This configuration defines how item-related fields from Counterpoint are sent to Mailchimp so that product details are available for reporting, segmentation, and ecommerce activity tracking.

 ### Item Field Mapping